agu-z/elmy/example/README.md

 $ make
 ```

-Then, open ios/android in XCode/Android Stude respectively and run the app.
+Then, open ios/android in XCode/Android Studio respectively and run the app.

 Try changing the UI and repeat.